-The following are examples of changes that are permissible without a reacknowledgement by the grantor: to correct a spelling or to add an initial in the name of the grantor who was in title or an initial of the name of the intended grantee; to show the correct tax-mailing address of the grantee; to make a correction in the address or the tax parcel number of the subject real estate to conform such information to the legal description; to correct a minor defect in the attestation or acknowledgment.
+The following are examples of changes that are permissible to: correct a spelling to add an initial in the name of grantor or grantee; to show the correct tax-mailing address of the grantee; to make a minor correction in the legal description; to correct a minor defect in the attestation or acknowledgment.

-If a grantor reacknowledges the instrument before it is recorded, then a more significant error or omission may be corrected, such as a missing marital status may be recited, or a correction may be made to correct serious errors or omissions in a legal description.
+If the grantors should reacknowledge the instrument before it is refiled, then an error or omission may be corrected; or a missing marital status may be recited; or correction made to correct serious errors or admissions in a legal description.

-In the event that an instrument erroneously conveys an interest owned by a grantor to a grantee, a corrective deed, even if reacknowledged, is insufficient to correct the error.
-The following are examples of changes that are impermissible and cannot be corrected by re-recording a prior document: to add or delete a grantee; to make substantive changes in the legal description - for example: Lot 1 conveyed, whereas Lot 11 intended to be conveyed; to add or delete restrictive covenants or easements.
+The following are examples of changes that are impermissible: to add or delete a grantee; to make major changes in the legal description - for example: Lot 1 conveyed, whereas Lot 11 intended to be conveyed; to add or delete restrictive covenants or easements.

-Particular circumstances may alter generalities.
+Particular circumstances can alter generalities.
 A grantee may not confer good title on himself or herself by adding or deleting a few words to a deed and recording it; nor may a grantor diminish (although he or she may augment) a title previously conveyed.